dalgard/meteor-viewmodel/README.md

 ### Shared state

-Multiple instances of the same viewmodel can share their state – set the `share` flag in the declaration:
+Multiple instances of the same viewmodel can share their state – set the `share` option to `true`:

 ```js
 Template.example.viewmodel({